 Find here a collection of cool technology writing prompts that students love.

-If you’re a technology teacher or an educator who simply wants to explore creative writing prompts about technology with students, then you’ve landed in the correct place.
+If you’re a technology teacher or an educator who simply wants to explore with students creative writing prompts about technology, then you’ve landed in the correct place.

 Not only do these technology writing prompts reduce writer’s block, they sharpen writing skills, promote critical thinking, instill a love for writing, deepen understanding of concepts, and help students express ideas.

 So encourage learners to apply their knowledge of science, technology, engineering, and math skills using these technology writing prompts.

 Why not schedule into your lesson plans this week a few of these cool technology writing prompts?